ibm-cloud-docs/solution-tutorials/android-watson-chatbot.md

    {: pre}

 2. Launch Android Studio on your machine.
 Choose **Open an existing Android Studio project** from the options and point to the cloned code on your machine. **Gradle** build will automatically be triggered and all the dependencies will be downloaded.
 3. From the left pane of Android Studio or from the cloned folder, Open the `config.xml` file under the path `app/src/main/res/values` to see the placeholders(`ASSISTANT_ID_HERE`) for service credentials.
 Enter the service credentials (you saved earlier) in their respective placeholders and save the file.
+You might need to switch to the **Project** view to see the file.

    You can find the ASSISTANT URL in the {{site.data.keyword.conversationshort}} service credentials you noted while provisioning the service.
-The Assistant URL is NOT same as the workspace URL.
+The Assistant URL is NOT the same as the workspace URL.
    {: tip}

    ```xml